hengshuaiyao/HengshuaiYao.github.io/README.md

 *ICML Workshop on Planning and Acting with Uncertain Models, 2011*
 [[PDF](papers/one_collection_for_all.pdf)]

+We introduce a "One-Collection-For-All" framework for off-policy learning with linear action models.
+This framework enables efficient evaluation of multiple target policies using data from a single behavior policy.
+It significantly reduces the data collection cost for off-policy evaluation.

 ---

 ### Dyna(k): A multi-step Dyna planning
 **H. Yao**, R. S. Sutton, S. Bhatnagar, D. Diao, Cs.
 Szepesvári
 *ICML Workshop on Abstraction in RL, 2009, Montreal*

+We extend the Dyna architecture with multi-step lookahead.
+Instead of one-step simulations, Dyna(k) simulates k steps of the transition model to generate deeper planning data.
+This simple extension leads to faster policy convergence on several benchmark tasks.

 ---